yasanglass/tehro-android/README.md

 You can get the official releases from either [GitHub](https://github.com/yasandev/tehro-android/releases), [F-Droid](https://f-droid.org/packages/dev.yasan.metro.fdroid/) or [Google Play Store](https://play.google.com/store/apps/details?id=dev.yasan.metro).

-The F-Droid releases **do not** have internet access permission & any telemetry.
-The GitHub & Google Play Store releases **do** have Firebase telemetry.
+**Note:** The F-Droid releases do **not** have internet access permission & any telemetry.
+The GitHub & Google Play Store releases do have Firebase telemetry.

 ## Database